Kepmon/task-manager/README.md

   <summary>6.
 Possible future improvements</summary>
   I thought about certain features that could be added to the app to enhance the user experience.
 Those would be:

-  * the possibility of **dragging tasks between colums** (in addition to the current option of changing the column inside the modal that shows up when clicking a task)
   * **some kind of Q&A/tour** on how to navigate through the app, since, at times, I found some of the functionalities to not be very intuitive ones
-  * the option of **choosing the color of the dot** that is displayed on the left side of the column name

   Apart from that, I'm also considering adding **dynamic imports** - not sure about this one though because it seems to me that: